Skip to main content

 Depending on who you ask, “full coverage” could include towing, rental car, and other add-ons.
 But typically, “full coverage” refers to a policy that includes both comprehensive and collision coverage, in addition to the state-required liability insurance.

-1. Comprehensive coverage protects your vehicle from non-collision related incidents like theft, vandalism, or damage from falling objects.
+1. Comprehensive coverage helps cover your vehicle for non-collision related incidents like theft, vandalism, or damage from falling objects.

 2. Collision coverage pays for damage to your vehicle if you're in an accident, regardless of fault.